Safety and security is a top priority at SFU.

 - When it is safe to do so call 911/Campus Security.

-- If you are inside a classroom or office: stay there – block the entry.
+- If you are inside a classroom or office: stay there.
+Lock or barricade the entry and await instructions from emergency personnel.

 - If you are in a corridor: go into the closest office or classroom that’s not already locked.